Project Spring Jewel Box Quilt

 You will need enough squares to complete 32 four-patch blocks.

-Thread the Symphony with the Madeira Aerofil thread.
+Thread your machine with Madeira Aerofil thread.

 Construct the four patch blocks.

 You can use the knee lift to raise the presser foot, so you can keep your hands on the fabric and position the next block.

 You can also raise the presser foot while keeping control of your fabric using the advanced pivoting function if your machine has this feature.

 When all the simple blocks are finished.
 Sew them together.
 Two four patch blocks and two triangle blocks create a larger block.